AndersDeath/diary2/000-current.md

 # 08 January - Sunday - Tbilisi - Yerevan - 101 day of immigration

 The driver was late.
 He was half an hour late.
 He told us than he didn't sleep at night because of another client.
 So, He found another drive that moved to Yerevan.
 This time Armenian officer asked a lot of questions.
+Their attention to us changed.
+It's sometihng new.